Irma Grese: Arrest and the Belsen trial

 Grese's cold, arrogant, and unremorseful demeanor persisted throughout the trial, with terse answers to questions such as "I should know better than you whether or not I had a dog, don't you think?" and "I wish you would stop repeating the word 'regularly'", alluding to the numerous accusations made against her for her repeated violent acts against the prisoners.
 Grese's only moment of vulnerability came when her sister Helene gave character witness testimony, recounting the volatile interaction between Irma and their father in 1943, which caused her to break down sobbing.
 Helene also testified that she did not believe Grese could have acted violently against any prisoners, stating that "in our school days when, as it sometimes happens, girls were quarrelling or fighting, my sister never had the courage to fight, but on the contrary, she ran away".

-Grese was found guilty of both war crime charges on the 54 day of the Belsen trial.
+Grese was found guilty of both war crime charges on day 54 of the Belsen trial.
 When it was declared that she would be hanged, she initially "showed total indifference" before she "broke into sobs" and later was found crying in fear in her cell.
 Her subsequent clemency appeal was denied because all anticipated pleas from the accused were rejected in advance.

 Grese remained in the Lüneburg prison until 8 December, when she and the other ten guards sentenced to death were transferred to the Hamelin Prison.

 Execution

 Grese and two other SS women, Elisabeth Volkenrath and Johanna Bormann, were sentenced to death.
-Grese was heard to be sobbing in her cell before the execution.
+Grese was heard sobbing in her cell before the execution.
 On the morning of 13 December 1945, she was the second woman to be hanged by British executioner Albert Pierrepoint.
 Her final word was "Schnell" ("Quick").
 Another source claims she had to be dragged "kicking" to the gallows.
 She was said to have been hanged first, as Pierrepoint wanted to "[spare] her any kind of trauma" because she was the youngest prisoner on the list to be executed, at 22 years old, but this was not the case.
 The original, dated and timed witnessed statements of the returned death warrants record that Volkenrath was the first to be executed at 09:34, Grese was the second at 10:03, and Bormann at 10:38.

 To prevent people from turning Grese—and the rest of the men and women executed that day—into martyrs, the President of the Court ordered that her body and all the others be buried in the courtyard of Hamelin Prison rather than the cemetery.
 It was in 1954 when the British vacated the site that all the remains were reburied in a single grave at Friedhof Am Wehl cemetery.
 The grave is unmarked to prevent it from becoming a neo-Nazi shrine.